-Matthew was a grand finalist in BBC Young Dancer 2019 after winning the contemporary category final.
+Matthew is most known for being a grand finalist in BBC Young Dancer after winning in the contemporary category.
 He is currently working with Holstebro Dance Company in Denmark.

 Outside of dance Matthew loves Spoken Word, hip-hop trio Young Fathers, noughties sitcom Gilmore Girls and milk chocolate digestive biscuits.